-When developing early literacy skills, children on the autism spectrum may experience challenges that are related to their difficulties with communication.
+When developing early literacy skills, children with autism may experience challenges that are related to their challenges with communication.
 They may need extra support in particular areas, such as:

-- Understanding Difficulties with language comprehension, organization and planning can make it difficult to understand what's happing in a story and how events are unfolding. - Perspective-taking When children find it hard to understand the motivation of characters in a book, it can be difficult for them to follow the story.

-- Attention Sometimes difficulties with focus can make it difficult to attend to a book. - Seeing the big picture Sometimes children get caught up in small details so they have difficulty grasping the overall story.
+- Understanding Difficulties with language comprehension, organization and planning can make it challenging to understand what's happing in a story and how events are unfolding. - Perspective-taking If your child has difficulty tuning in to the thoughts and feelings of others, he may find it hard to understand the motivation of characters in books or the purpose of print in the environment (e.g. instructions, signs). - Attention Sometimes difficulties with focus and behaviour can make it challenging to attend to a book. - Seeing the big picture Sometimes children with autism get caught up in small details so they have difficulty grasping the overall story.